The Lakes (song): Commercial performance

+After the release of the deluxe edition of Folklore, "The Lakes" debuted at number five on the Billboard Digital Song Sales chart and at number 18 on Billboard Bubbling Under the Hot 100 chart with three days of tracking.
+It also reached the top 20 on the New Zealand Top 40 Singles and Canadian Digital Song Sales charts, and the top 30 on Hungarian Singles, Scottish Singles and the UK Singles Downloads Chart charts.
+Following its vinyl release in April 2022, "The Lakes" debuted at number 88 in the United Kingdom and number 52 in Ireland.

 Critical reception

 The song received universal critical acclaim.
 NME critic Hannah Mylrea opined that "The Lakes" is more poetic and romantic than any song on the standard edition of Folklore, and praised the song as "allusive".
 Rolling Stone's Brittany Spanos wrote that the song channels Romantic-era poetry, by depicting unconditional love "within a controversial life and painful experiences".
 In agreement, Wren Graves, writing for Consequence of Sound, also found the song to be Romantic, inspired by "one of the great periods in English literature".
-Sammy Andrews of Redbrick stated that the song demonstrates "exceptional" lyrical sophistication and maturity, attesting to Swift's "talent and craftsmanship as a songwriter".
 Tom Breihan, writing for Stereogum, called it a "soft, small-scale" love song about avoiding the public eye and "finding escape in some secluded enclave".

 Billboard writer Gil Kaufman found "The Lakes" delightful, and complimented the sparse instrumentals, while Josiah Hughes of Exclaim! commended its "lush and elaborately produced" indie sound.
 Sarah Carson, reviewing for i, lauded Swift's "smart" wordplay and "dazzlingly novel" vocals, which she described as "soft, distinct, imperfect, and never so assured".
-Idolator's Mike Wass labelled it a "dreamy anthem".
+Idolator's Mike Wass labelled it a "dreamy anthem."
 Complimenting Swift's vulnerability and honesty, Sputnikmusic praised "The Lakes" as "an ideal product of its time", naming it one of the best songs Swift has ever written, and asserted it as the perfect closing track to Folklore.
-Gary Dinges of USA Today deemed the song a "serenade", mimicking a bittersweet version of Swift's 2017 song "Call It What You Want".
-Also comparing to "Call It What You Want", Glamour commentator Emily Tannenbaum defined the song as a melancholic love letter, and highlighted its macabre.
+Gary Dinges of USA Today deemed the song a "serenade," mimicking a bittersweet version of Swift's 2017 song "Call It What You Want".
+Also comparing to "Call It What You Want", Glamour commentator Emily Tannenbaum defined the song as a melancholic love letter, and highlighted its macabre nature.